Follow me in merry measure as I tell you about what is about to become your new favourite holiday, Saturnalia. Oh, what a queer festival it was.

 (Because if you’re going to do Gay Christmas, you’re going to do it right.)

-Many of our present day Christmas traditions can be traced back to Saturnalia.
-Customs like decorating our homes with wreaths, singing, feasting, and gift giving all originated during this holiday.
-Other customs included schools being closed, business was halted, and the courts were out of session.
+Many of our present-day Christmas traditions can be traced back to Saturnalia.
+Customs like decorating our homes with wreaths, singing, feasting, and gift-giving all originated during this holiday.
+Other customs included schools being closed, business was halted, and the courts being out of session.
 Strict dress codes were loosened, with participants exchanging their togas for more colourful clothing, and even gambling was allowed.